talon-one/talon_one.js/docs/ManagementApi.md

 ## getDashboardStatistics

-> InlineResponse20016 getDashboardStatistics(loyaltyProgramId, rangeStart, rangeEnd, opts)
+> InlineResponse20018 getDashboardStatistics(loyaltyProgramId, rangeStart, rangeEnd, opts)

 Get statistics for loyalty dashboard

-Retrieve the statistics displayed on the specified loyalty program&#39;s dashboard, such as the total active points, pending points, spent points, and expired points.  **Important:** The returned data does not include the current day.
-All statistics are updated daily at 11:59 PM in the loyalty program time zone.
+Retrieve the statistics displayed on the specified loyalty program&#39;s dashboard, such as the total active points, pending points, spent points, and expired points.  &gt; [!important] The returned data does not include the current day.
+All statistics &gt; are updated daily at 11:59 PM in the loyalty program time zone.

 ### Example